theupdateframework/taps/tap4.md

 for each repository in a separate directory of their choice.

 The next two sections cover the two main components of this new "pre-update" step.
-The first explains the mechanism that takes a target an indicates the specific repository that target should be retrieved from.
+The first explains the mechanism that takes a target and indicates the specific repository from which that target should be retrieved.
 The second describes the search logic that uses the mapping mechanism to determine what repositories are visited, and which must sign off on the client's requested target files.

 ## Mechanism that Maps Targets to Repositories

-Adopters must implement a mechanism that determines which remote repositories are visited when downloading metadata and target files.
-The exact design of this mechanism is left to adopters, but, at a minimum, it must support or exhibit the following three properties:
+Adopters must implement a mechanism that determines which remote repositories are to be visited when downloading metadata and target files.
+This mechanism can be designed in any way that suits the users' needs.
+At a minimum, though, it must support or exhibit the following three properties:

 A. An ordered list of one or more repositories that may be visited to fetch